 - At $20/hr: $800 gross pay

-If you worked an extra half day on Saturday say 8:00 AM to 12:00 PM with no lunch, your weekly total becomes 44.0 hours.
-Under the FLSA, the 4 overtime hours would be paid at a minimum of $30/hr (1.5×), adding $120 on top of your regular $800.
+If you worked an extra half day Saturday, 8:00 AM to 12:00 PM with no lunch, your weekly total becomes 44.0 hours.
+The 4 overtime hours would be paid at a minimum of $30/hr (1.5×), adding $120 on top of your regular $800.

 The Fair Labor Standards Act (FLSA) is the federal law governing wages, overtime, and break requirements in the United States.
 Here is what every American employee and employer should know about lunch break deductions: